 According to Google, more than 4 trillion photos are stored in Google Photos, and 28 billion new photos are uploaded every week.
 In order to make Google Photos sustainable and useful in the long term — and to keep pace with the growing demand for storage — Google is discontinuing its free unlimited photo storage.

-This change has angered many Google Photos users, who feel betrayed by the internet giant.
+This change in the Google Photos’ storage limit has angered many users, who feel betrayed by the internet giant.

 In 2015, Anil Sabharwal, then head of Google Photos, wrote a blog post introducing Google’s revolutionary new service:

 “Google Photos gives you a single, private place to keep a lifetime of memories and access them from any device.
 They’re automatically backed up and synced, so you can have peace of mind that your photos are safe and available across all your devices.
 And when we say a lifetime of memories, we really mean it.”

 While public outcry continues, Google is — first and foremost — a business whose primary goal is to increase their bottom line.
 If you are a Google Photos user affected by this change, the best you can do is learn about the changes.
 From there, you can decide if the new Google Photos storage plan is worth your hard-earned money.

 When will the free Google Photos go away?

 Starting June 1, 2021, any new photos and videos you upload will count toward the free 15 GB of storage that comes with every Google account or the additional storage you’ve purchased as a Google One member.